 - Roman Frontiers: Life and Interaction at the Edges of the Roman Empire - a third year interdisciplinary research-focused course that critically examines historical and archaeological materials and perspectives related to the frontiers of the Roman Empire and cultural interactions within and beyond the edges of the Roman world, including cross-regional and diachronic comparisons with other frontiers and borderlands (e.g. the US-Mexico Border).

-Additionally, he convenes the Archaeological Fieldwork 1 & 2 fieldwork modules offered in years 2-3 and contributes to teaching on Introduction to Archaeology, Archaeological Skills, Approaches to Archaeological Interpretation, and Data Analysis in Archaeology modules for year 1 and 2 students.
+Additionally, he convenes the Archaeological Fieldwork 1 & 2 fieldwork modules offered in years 2-3 and contributes to teaching on Introduction to Archaeology, Archaeological Skills, and Approaches to Archaeological Interpretation modules for year 1 and 2 students.
 He is also busy preparing a new second-year module, Archaeological Computing, to be launched in 2018-19.

 In 2014/15 Darrell led on the Archaeology Programme's validation of postgraduate research (MPhil, PhD) degrees, and is currently supervising the Archaeology programme's first research postgraduate student as part of the "Hidden Landscape of a Roman Frontier Project" in collaboration with Historic Environment Scotland.
 He is the lead for Archaeology postgraduate programmes (MPhil, PhD) at CCCU, and is currently the Archaeology Programme Director and Director of Archaeological Fieldwork.